VianneyMI/ai_agents_frameworks_comparison/README.md

 The agent is a relatively simple AI RAG agent, that performs AI Technology Watch.

 It has access to a database of AI Tech Influencers, it can perform web search and communicate with <insert API here> API.
+This comparison and the design of this agent has been inspired by the Hugging Face AI Agent Course.